stoeffel85/photoreactor/README.md

 Here the plans, scripts and electronic schemes required to build a custom open source photoreactor that is designed to run several small-scale photoreactions in parallel are collected.
 The reactor has the following features that can be controlled via a python script on a Raspberry Pi minicomputer:

 - Has space for up to 24 reaction vials (1.5 mL HPLC vials)
-- Allows investigation four different illumination conditions in parallel (four rows of six vials, each row has space for up to two light sources)
+- Allows investigation of four different illumination conditions in parallel (four rows of six vials, each row has space for up to two light sources)
-- Allows using different light source (quick exchange of different light sources with different wavelengths or light color by simple plugging in)
+- Allows using different light sources (quick exchange of different light sources with different wavelengths or light color by simple plugging in)
 - Allows control of the light intensity (PWM control of the light intensity for each light source with a Raspberry Pi)
 - Allows logging and controlling the reaction temperature (measurement of the reaction temperature inside a reaction vial using a digital temperature sensor and temperature control by controlling the speed of external high-power cooling fans)
 - Allows controlling shaking speed (with a commercial benchtop shaker)